 The model must simulate the endoscopic third ventriculoscopy surgical procedure.
-The model needs to simulate the removal of the most common blockage of the ventricular system within the cerebral aqueduct.
+It will help train neurosurgeon's fine motor skills that are used during the surgery, and it will simulate the removal of the most common blockage of the ventricular system within the cerebral aqueduct.
 The model must have an anatomically correct ventricular system.
-Structures immediately surrounding the ventricular system including, but not limited to: memory structures, blood vessels, arteries, and choroid plexus should also be present if applicable in the design.
-The model must train neurosurgeon's fine motor skills that are used during the surgery.
-The model must work for an endoscope with a minimum diameter of 1mm and a maximum diameter of 6.2mm.
+Structures immediately surrounding the ventricular system including, but not limited to: blood vessels, arteries, and choroid plexus should also be present if applicable in the design.
+The model must work for the endoscope with a minimum diameter of 1mm and a maximum diameter of 6.2 mm.
 The model must be one unit and weigh less than 5 kg.
-Model dimensions should not exceed 25cm x 25cm x 25cm.
+Model dimensions should not exceed 25 cm x 25 cm.
 The model needs to withstand daily use for two years in a classroom environment, storage and use at room temperature, and have a shelf life of 5 years.
 The material that the model is constructed from should simulate the texture and properties of the ventricular system tissues, exhibit compatibility with fluid, and not damage the surgical equipment used during the procedure.